Frequently Asked Questions About International Business

 Q: What are the most important considerations when I am preparing to import my product, and how can an attorney assist you?

-A: Gonzalo Law LLC believes it is important that clients understand that there are different considerations required when importing a product into the United States.
+A: Gonzalo Law believes it is important that clients understand that there are different considerations required when importing a product into the United States.
 These concern how a product is classified, whether the proper valuation process was employed, whether the rules of origin have been reviewed and whether the product has the proper markings.

 Q: What is the individual income tax liability for a U.S. citizen living and working abroad?